Massive recall of frozen fruits issued across the country

 MINNEAPOLIS (WTAJ) — A massive recall of frozen fruits is underway across the country that includes such retail stores as Walmart, Target and Aldi.

-The voluntary recall comes from Sunrise Grower’s Inc and includes specific frozen fruit products linked to pineapple that may be contaminated with listeria monocytogenes.
+The voluntary recall comes from Sunrise Grower’s Inc. and includes specific frozen fruit products linked to pineapple that might be contaminated with listeria monocytogenes.

-Listeria monocytogenes can cause serious and sometimes fatal infections in children, elderly people, and others that may have weakened immune systems.
+Listeria monocytogenes can cause serious and sometimes fatal infections in children, elderly people and others who might have weakened immune systems.

-Symptoms in healthy people may only be short-term and could include high fever, headache, stiffness, nausea, abdominal pain and diarrhea.
+Symptoms in healthy people might only be short-term and could include a high fever, headache, stiffness, nausea, abdominal pain and diarrhea.
 However, the infection can cause pregnant women to have miscarriages or stillbirths.

 According to the U.S. Food and Drug Administration, these products were distributed to the following retailers: